confusius.decomposition¶

 -

-inverse_transform–Reconstruct data from PCA component signals.
+inverse_transform–Reconstruct data from component signals.

 -